First-Year Seminar

 FYS 150 Writing and Power in China (4 Credits)

-This course examines the many ways in which writing has been used to gain, maintain and overturn power throughout Chinese history, from the prognosticating power of oracle bone script to the activist potential of social media.
-We examine writing as a tactic of agency, a force for social change, and an instrument of state power; analyze the changing role of literature; and consider the physical forms of writing and the millennia-long history of contemporary issues like censorship and writing reform.
+This course examines the many ways in which writing has been used to gain, maintain, and overturn power throughout Chinese history, from the prognosticating power of oracle bone script to the activist potential of social media.
+The course examines writing as a tactic of agency, a force for social change, and an instrument of state power; analyzes the changing role of literature; and considers the physical forms of writing and the millennia-long history of contemporary issues like censorship and writing reform.
 Finally, students work to make their own writing as powerful as possible.
 No knowledge of Chinese required.
-Restrictions: First years only; students are limited to one first-year seminar.
+Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 16.
 WI {L}

 Fall, Spring, Variable